-Egypt Enchants Private Tour Package will take you to many of Egypt's most influential sites on this eight-day land and river adventure.
+Egypt Enchants Private Tour Package from USA will take you to many of Egypt's most influential sites on this EGYPT FOR AMERICANS' eight-day land and river adventure.
 Start your vacation in the bustling city of Cairo.
 You'll visit the Great Pyramids, Serapeum, and Coptic Cairo.
 Then, take a short flight to the magnificent town of Luxor .
 You will explore Karnak, Luxor, the Valley of the Kings, and the Mortuary Temple of Queen Hatshepsut.
 Board a ship and sail on the Nile.
 The boat will stop at Edfu and Kom Ombo before arriving at the beautiful city of Aswan.
 Venture to Abu Simbel and be amazed by this lasting monument to human ingenuity.
 You will then return to Cairo for a final adventure.
-You could also extend your stay in the region and explore Jordan, Jerusalem, Dubai and Abu Dhabi.

 Egypt Enchants 8 days tour from the USA